binkley/modern-java-practices/README.md

 In general, you will find that [AdoptOpenJDK](https://adoptopenjdk.net/) is a go-to choice for obtaining the JDK.

+### Tips

+* In Maven, use a property to _fix_ the version of Java in place.
+But note naming for that property: `java.version` is defined by the JVM, and Maven creates a matching property.
+Recommended is to define your Java version with the `jdk.version` property, which has no collision with pre-defined properties.

 ### Managing your Java environment